 Model United Nations of the Far West aims to emulate the actual United Nations, thus participants should strive to maintain a professional decorum.
 It is the responsibility of the faculty advisor to inform their delegates of the following rules of conduct and behavior and to ensure that delegates conform to conference policies during the annual session.
 If a problem arises with a delegate concerning these guidelines, the delegate’s advisor will be asked to help resolve the situation.

 Committees are forums for discussion and creative solutions to global problems.
 Delegates are expected to be prepared, attentive, courteous, and familiar with the committee’s Rules of Procedure.
-Delegates shall address themselves to the chair or the entire body; at no time will delegates engage in debate or argue with each other directly.
+Delegates shall address themselves to the chair or the entire body; at no time will delegates engage in debate or argue with each other directly, during formal debate.
 Delegates should not interrupt or be disrespectful during the speech of another delegate, nor should disagreements between delegates and the Chair over the interpretation of the rules be allowed to disrupt the work of the committee.
 At no time will delegates use foul or derogatory language or slurs regarding any country or individual.
 Any of the above actions on the part of a delegate may be ground for the loss of credentials at the discretion of the Secretary-General.

 Model United Nations of the Far West hopes all delegates will take advantage of conference time to meet and get to know students from other schools and geographic locations.
 However, delegates are reminded that there are appropriate times for these activities, both before and after committee sessions.
 When committees are in session, delegates are expected to be in their respective committee rooms.
 Because this conference shares the hotel with other groups and guests, delegates are reminded to keep their noise to a minimum.
 Inappropriate behavior will result in action by the Office of the Executive Director of MUNFW, the hotel staff, or the relevant local authorities.
 A delegate may be removed from the conference and/or hotel if they act in a disruptive or disrespectful manner to Secretariat members or other conference participants.